Computer-Vision-Team-Amsterdam/OOR-on-edge/README.md

 docker compose logs -f oor-on-edge
 ```

-The container can be stopped with
+The container can be stopped with:

 ```bash
 docker compose down